-Over past eight years the OpenAIRE project has become is a socio-technical network that supports open science implementation and monitoring.
+Over the past eight years the OpenAIRE project has become is a socio-technical network that supports open science implementation and monitoring.
 Embedded in a global decentralized network of data providers, namely publication and data repositories, OA publishers and CRIS (Current Research Information Systems), OpenAIRE provides key elements of open science infrastructure in Europe and other parts of the world.

-OpenAIRE portal and e-infrastructure harvests publications and OA scientific datasets, and provides inter-linking between publications, data and funding schemes.
+The OpenAIRE portal and e-infrastructure harvests publications and OA scientific datasets, and provides inter-linking between publications, data and funding schemes.
 The portal covers all types of scientific outputs funded by the EC and 15 funders from 10 countries.
 OpenAIRE Guidelines to ensure interoperability between research infrastructures have been developed for Data Archive Managers, for Literature Repository Managers and CRIS Managers.

 The OpenAIRE project also set-up an extensive European Helpdesk System, with a network of national and regional liaison offices in 33 countries, to help researchers to make their research OA and to comply with funder mandates.
-In addition, the project provides a OA repository for researchers who do not have access to an institutional or discipline-specific repository.
+In addition, the project provides an OA repository for researchers who do not have access to an institutional or discipline-specific repository.

 EIFL's MAIN ACTIVITIES

 - Coordinating activities of the National Open Access Desks (NOADs) in 12 Eastern European countries: Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Serbia, Slovakia and Slovenia;

 - Leading a task force on OA, Open Data, Research Data Management and Open Science Training;

 - Helping project coordinators to comply with funders' OA requirements;